 - Activity tracking, sports tracking, body temperature tracking

 - IP68 certified, excellent for swimming.

-- Good battery life.
-App works well on both iPhone and Android
+- App works well on both iPhone and Android

 - Many color options

-Omron have been manufacturing cuff-style blood pressure monitors for decades.
+Omron has been manufacturing cuff-style blood pressure monitors for decades.
 Last year, they introduced Heart Guide.
-Crucially, this is the first smartwatch to incorporate traditional cuff-style technology (oscillatory tech).
+Above all, this is the first smartwatch to incorporate traditional cuff-style technology (oscillatory tech).

-You can trust this device because it has FDA approval (unheard of in the smartwatch industry).
+You can trust this device because it has FDA clearance (unheard of in the smartwatch industry).
 As well as monitoring BP, this watch measures sleep and displays smartphone notifications.

-The biggest problem with this watch is its size.
+However, the biggest problem with this watch is its size.
 So, if you have slim wrists, the Heart Guide may feel heavy and obstructive.
-But hey, it’s probably the most accurate blood pressure watch out there from a brand you can trust, and it’s now available on Amazon which means you can get it by tomorrow most likely…
+But hey, it’s probably the most accurate blood pressure watch out there from a brand you can trust, and it’s now available on Amazon, which means you can get it by tomorrow most likely…

 How Does the Omron Heart Guide Work?

 Remember we said that traditional BP monitoring uses an inflatable cuff?
-Well, Omron have incorporated an inflatable cuff into the wrist band of their watch.
+Likewise, Omron have incorporated an inflatable cuff into the wrist band of their watch.